HGVSnomenclature/VarNomen/_bg-material/refseq.md

 ### DNA - Mitochondrial reference sequence (m.)

-*	a mitochondrial reference sequence is, by definition, a genomic reference sequence.
-However, since the **m.** prefix is well-established, universally used and unequivocal the use of a mitochondrial reference sequence is indicated using the **m.** prefix
+*	mitochondrial genomic reference sequences are indicated using a **m.** prefix :	a mitochondrial reference sequence is a special type of circular genomic reference sequence.
+Since the **m.** prefix is well-established, universally used and unequivocal the use of a mitochondrial reference sequence is indicated using the **m.** prefix
 *	the preferred human mtDNA reference sequence is the [_Homo sapiens_ mitochondrion, complete genome (GenBank NC_012920.1)](http://www.ncbi.nlm.nih.gov/nucleotide/NC_012920.1){:target="\_blank"}.
 	:	_**NOTE:**_	the mtDNA reference sequence is a **circular molecule** ([_see Open Issues_](/recommendations/open-issues/#circular))